 How does reading fluency fit into the model?

-What about older pupils in secondary school?
+What about older learners in secondary school?

 For your next lesson with a struggling reader, remove the decoding demand.
 Read a challenging text to them and ask questions.
 Their answers will tell you everything you need to know about the strength of their language comprehension and will show you exactly where to focus your support.